 Then, the crash occurs.

 What could cause such a disaster?
 Wasn't everything perfect?
 The breeze blew.
 The kite is of a construction that would make Wilbur Wright proud.
-No parts left in the package.
+There are no parts left in the package.
 The ingredients were all in place.
 Yet, it still came crashing to the ground.

 A passing eight-year-old asks you, "Where's your tail?"

 The kite tail is a cloth strip attached to the "toe" or bottom point of the kite, working as a rudder.
-The attachment gives enough weight for the entire apparatus to stand upright and supplies guidance in the breeze.
-A simple addition secured to the kite.
+The attachment gives enough weight for the entire apparatus to stand upright and supplies guidance in the breeze—such a simple addition secured to the kite makes all the difference.

 The re-moistened index finger tip reconfirms the correct wind direction.
 The trees echo with the approaching gust.
 The wind passes and gracefully lifts your plastic superhero image skyward.
 It is alive.

 We all need a rudder in our personal lives, but it has to be more than a cloth fragment.
-This rudder needs to be an unwavering belief, a foundation of truth and a structure for living.
-We need a rudder that keeps us upright in the strongest winds and steering us away from every wind of false doctrine.
-A rudder that can direct on our journey through life is a light to keep us from the crashes that this world can place on our path.
+This rudder needs to be an unwavering belief, a foundation of truth, and a structure for living.
+We need a rudder that keeps us upright in the strongest winds and steers us away from every wind of false doctrine.
+A rudder that can direct on our journey through life is a light to keep us from the crashes that this world can lead us into.

 David explained in Psalms 119:97–104 that this rudder for true success in life was given to man for knowledge, direction and happiness.
 He understood that he was given direct insight into the mind of God through the use of this rudder.
 He used this rudder in his duties as a king and passed it down to his children.

-Send for our free booklet The Bible: Fact or Fiction?
-Or read it online by clicking on the booklet tab.
-It gives the details of putting a rudder on your life.
+Send for our free booklet The Bible: Fact or Fiction? or read it online by clicking on the booklet tab.
+It gives the details of putting this all-important rudder on your life.